Thirumangalam metro station

-Thirumangalam metro station is a Metro railway station on the Line 2 of the Chennai Metro.
-The station is among the underground stations coming up along corridor II of the Chennai Metro through Anna Nagar stretch.
-The station will serve the neighbourhoods where the old village of Thirumangalam once stood and now the area where the Thirumangalam Flyover, a prominent landmark and referred to by residents when giving directions.
+Thirumangalam is an underground metro station on the South-East Corridor of the Green Line of Chennai Metro in Chennai, India.
+This station will serve the neighbourhoods where the old village of Thirumangalam once stood and now the area where the Thirumangalam Flyover, a prominent landmark and referred to by residents when giving directions.

 Construction history

 The station is being constructed by the Consolidated Constructed Consortium (CCCL).
 The station was opened for public on May 14, 2017.

 The station

 The station is being constructed as an underground station near Koyambedu.
 The station has a capacity to handle about 23,000 passengers an hour.
 The station has four entry and exit points.

 Traffic

 As of December 2019, about 10,000 passengers board trains at the station, making it the busiest metro station in Chennai.